Naval Submarine Base Kings Bay: The Navy years

 The chain of events that led to submarine operations at Kings Bay began in 1975.
 At that time, treaty negotiations between Spain and the United States were in progress.
 A proposed change to the United States naval basing agreement with Spain included the withdrawal of the fleet ballistic-missile submarine squadron, Submarine Squadron 16, from its operational base at Rota, Spain, northwest of Gibraltar, giving easy access to Atlantic Ocean patrol areas.
 Anticipating that this would take place, Chief of Naval Operations James L. Holloway III ordered studies to select a new refit site on the East Coast of the United States.

 In January 1976, the negotiators initialed a draft treaty between Spain and the United States.
 It called for withdrawal of the submarine squadron from Rota by July 1979.
 The U.S. Senate ratified the treaty in June 1976.

 After review, Kings Bay was selected in November 1976, shortly after the election of Georgian Jimmy Carter as President.
 Soon afterward, the first Navy personnel arrived in the Kings Bay area and started preparations for the transfer of property from the Army to the Navy.
 Naval Submarine Support Base Kings Bay was established in a developmental status 1 July 1978.
-The base—now Naval Submarine Base Kings Bay, not only occupies the former Army terminal land, but several thousand additional acres.
+The base—now Naval Submarine Base Kings Bay—occupies not only the former Army terminal land, but several thousand additional acres.